 Our Board

-CODA is an incorporated, not for profit community based organisation.
+CODA is an incorporated, not for profit community-based organisation.
 It is governed by a small and dedicated voluntary board that meets bi- monthly.
-The board is made up of 3 office bearers, 3 members, and 2 consumer representatives positions.
+The board is made up of 2 executive, 3 members, and 2 consumer representatives positions.

 The Board of Management is the legal entity of CODA.
 There are a number of key responsibilities required of the board to ensure that CODA is fulfilling its stated objectives, and policies and procedures as specified in the Service Manual.
 Such responsibilities include legal responsibilities , financial responsibilities, and policy and planning.